Monster-ZeroX/SharePoint-Video-Downloader/README.md

 ---

 ## Where to find the right URL
+**First, paste your SharePoint link into the app.
+If it doesn’t work, try this:**

 - Open the video in your browser.
 - Press **F12** → **Network** tab → reload the page.